LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 Metadata
 ~~~~~~~~

-Metadata APIs are used to change the behvaior of other objects.
+Metadata APIs are used to change the behavior of other objects.
 [5]

 -  admissionregistration.k8s.io